-This natural oredring of storage cells is heavily exploited.
-If a vector, i.e. a sequence of numbers $a_0, a_1, \ldots, a_n$ has to be stored, its elements can be stored in successive storage cells.
-If the address of the element $a_0$ is known, the address of element $a_1$ can then be computed, viz. by adding (the value of) i to the address of the element $a_0$ .
+This natural ordering of the storage cells is heavily exploited.
+If a vector, i.e. a sequence of numbers a_0, a_1, \dots, a_n has to be stored, its elements can be stored in successive storage cells.
+If the address of element a_0 is known, the address of element a_1 can then be computed, viz. by adding (the value of) is to the address of the element a_0 .

 The natural order of the storage cells is also exploited in the program representation.
-Mind you, we have postulated that a machine could "accept" a program and that, once the program had been accepted, the machine could execute the program (i.e. cause the happening as prescribed by the program to take place).
-In other words, when the machine is executing the program, this program -i.e."the information describing how to behave"- must be somewhere in the machine!
-Where?
+Remember, we have postulated that a machine could "accept" a program and that, once the program had been accepted, the machine could execute the program (i.e. cause the happening as prescribed by the program).
+In other words, when the machine is executing the program, this program -i.e. "the information describing how to behave"- must be somewhere in the machine: Where?
 Well, in the store, the store being specifically the machine component able to hold information.
-In other words, the store is used for two different purposes: it holds the numerical information to be manipulated, but it also holds - in some other part of it- the program, i.e. the information describing what manipulations have to be performed.
+In other words, the store is used for two different purposes: it holds the numerical information to be manipulated, but it also holds -in some other part of it- the program, i.e. the information describing have to be performed.

-To sketch briefly how this can be done, we return to our previous example where "x := (a + b)\(c + d)"
+To sketch briefly how this can be done, we return to our previous example, where x:= (a + b)(c + d)

-was decomposed into the sequence of seven instructions denoted by and the question is: by means of what conventions do we represent the above information in a store capable of holding numbers?
-This is achieved by a twostage convention, one for XXX representing single instructions and one for representing a sequence.
+was decomposed into the sequence of seven instructions denoted by x:= R and the question is: by means of what conventions do we represent the above information in a store capable of holding numbers?
+This is achieved by a two-stage convention, one for representing single instructions and one for representing a sequence.